BradHutchings/Mmojo-Server/docs/Packaging-ls1.md

 EOF
 ```

-Add the `llama-server-one-args` file to the archive:
+Add the `default-args` file to the archive:
 ```
 zip -0 -r $LLAMA_SERVER_ONE_ZIP $DEFAULT_ARGS
 ```

-Verify that the archive contains the `llama-server-one-args` file:
+Verify that the archive contains the `default-args` file:
 ```
 unzip -l $LLAMA_SERVER_ONE_ZIP
 ```